Movement as part of teaching

 • physical activity votes

-• teaching and guidance walking outdoors or indoors
+• teaching and guidance walks (outdoors or indoors)

 UKK-instituutti, Smart Moves project: Physical activity lesson plan